duckietown/book-devmanual-lx/src/consume/2_instructions/index.md

 Complete the following steps to start your development journey with the `dts code` workflow:

+### ✅ Step 1

-1) Open a terminal and navigating to the `duckietown-lx/hello-world-lx` directory
+Open a terminal and navigating to the `duckietown-lx/hello-world-lx` directory.

+### ✅ Step 2

-2) Glance over the following command list for a preview of your toolkit
+Glance over the following command list for a preview of your toolkit.

+### ✅ Step 3

-3) Continue on to the next page to start your first learning experience!
+Continue on to the next page to start your first learning experience!

 ## The `dts code` commands set